Cisco Nexus 9300v Vagrant Libvirt Boxes

 Warning

-The box building process generates a random device serial number that will be used by all Nexus 9300v devices created from the Vagrant box.
-As NX-OS uses device serial number as its DHCP client ID, you might experience problems starting a lab with more than one Nexus 9300v device on newer versions of KVM/libvirt.
+The box-building process generates a random device serial number that will be used by all Nexus 9300v devices created from the Vagrant box.
+As NX-OS uses the device serial number as its DHCP client ID, you might experience problems starting a lab with more than one Nexus 9300v device on newer versions of KVM/libvirt.
 The workaround-of-last-resort is setting libvirt batch_size to 1.

 If you’re using a netlab release older than 1.8.2, or if you’re using a Linux distribution other than Ubuntu, please read the box-building caveats first.